 Knowledge base software

 If a ticketing system is the core of the stack, then the knowledge base is the connective layer.
-By using one that integrates with all other customer service tools, information can be served up to agents in real-time, within the workflow.
+By using one that integrates with all other customer service tools, information can be served up to agents in real-time, within the workflow, which is critical considering employees can spend 21% of their work time just searching for knowledge across disparate systems.
 This allows them to answer questions with authority and confidence quickly.
 Ideally, your knowledge base should also provide the ability to link a particular KB article to a specific ticket, so that if the question or issue comes up again, an answer is immediately clear.

 A well-kept knowledge base should also prevent conflicting information from going out, creating a unified brand front.
 Integration functionality ensures that the latest knowledge is pushed to reps in-workflow, removing confusion and enabling alignment for all team members, regardless of location, shift, or experience.